woocommerce/woocommerce/readme.txt

 == Changelog ==

 * Fix - Ensure coupon taxes are reset when calculating totals.
+* Tweak - Base discounts on the undiscounted price. #5874

 = 2.3.7 - 18/03/2015 =
 * Fix - Allow saving of empty download expiry date on orders.